-Renée McGowan, Global Leader for Individual Wealth discusses the Healthy, Wealthy, and Work-wise initiative – how to live longer and live well.
+Renée McGowan, CEO, Asia, discusses the Healthy, Wealthy, and Work-wise initiative – how to live longer and live well.

 Healthy, Wealthy and Work-Wise is Mercer’s initiative that equips all decision makers – governments, employers and individuals – with the insights, data and technology-driven solutions needed to create personalized plans and benefits to meet all employee’s needs.
 We are bringing together experts to help people around the world live the life they want to today, and secure the quality of life they desire tomorrow.

 Mercer’s Healthy, Wealthy and Work-Wise: The New Imperatives for Financial Security examines the forces profoundly impacting how people live, work and save.
 Download the global and country research reports to see where financial security risks are the greatest.
 The research was conducted in 12 countries, with 7,000 adults and 600 senior leaders from private and government sectors and identifies critical imperatives for financial security in the areas of health, action, technology and structures.